taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Lean Enterprise: How High Performance Organizations Innovate at Scale** by Jez Humble
 - Fearless Change: Patterns for Introducing New Ideas by Mary Lynn Manns

+Tech Leader

+- **The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change** by Camille Fournier
+- **Extreme Ownership: How U.S. Navy SEALs Lead and Win** by Jocko Willink, Leif Babin
+- Staff Engineer: Leadership beyond the management track by Will Larson
+- **An Elegant Puzzle: System of Engineering Management** by Will Larson
+- Accelerate: Building and Scaling High-Performance Technology Organizations by Nicole Forsgern
+- Start with Why: How Great Leaders Inspire Everyone to Take Action by Simon Sinek

+Open Source Organization

+- Working in Public: The Making and Maintenance of Open Source Software by Nadia Eghbal

 Business

 - **The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses** by Eric Ries